djdv/go-ipfs/mount/mount.md

 This is likely a cgofuse bug, needs looking into.
 Otherwise, things seem to work as expected.
 (Env: NetBSD 9.0, Go 1.13.9)
+TODO: NetBSD has support for mounting via 9P2000 and 9p2000.u (but not .L)
+look into adding support for either in the p9 library we use (would add support for a bunch more platforms and tools than NetBSD as well)

 ### OpenBSD